Céline Dion Makes Her First Public Appearance Since Announcing Her Stiff-Person Syndrome Diagnosis

 Treatment for SPS depends on the individual but may involve medications (including antiseizure medications, benzodiazepines, and/or anti-inflammatories) to manage muscle stiffness, spasms, and pain.
 Physical therapy, massage, water and heat therapy, and acupuncture have shown to be effective options as well, notes Cleveland Clinic.

-Dion became emotional as she reflected on the love she has for her fans.
+Dion became emotional as she reflected on the love she has for her fans in her December post.
 "I miss you so much," she said.
 "I miss seeing all of you.
 Being on the stage.
 Performing for you.
-I always give 100 percent when I do my shows, but my condition is not allowing me to give you that right now.
+I always give 100 percent when I do my shows, but my condition is not allowing me to give you that right now."

 "For me to reach you again, I have no choice but to concentrate on my health at this moment.
 And I have hope that I'm on the road to recovery.
 This is my focus and I'm doing everything I can to recuperate.
 I want to thank you so much for your encouraging wishes of love and support on my social media.
 This means a lot to me."